autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Possible values: boolean `true`/`false` (default `false`)

-Default behavior when calculating base dampening factors is that any interval with insufficient matching intervals or generation (see above) will have a factor of 1.0.
+Default behaviour when calculating base dampening factors is that any interval with insufficient matching intervals or generation (see above) will have a dampening factor of 1.0.
+This can be an issue if there is a sustained period of poor solar generation (e.g. a sustained cloudy spell) when previously calculated dampening factors for these intervals may be reset to 1.0 leading to a higher generation forecast until sufficent 'good' intervals are recorded and the dampening factors can be recalculated.

 Setting this option to `true` will retain the previously calculated factor for such an interval, with factors reverting to 1.0 when all recent estimated actuals for the interval are 0.
-If any factors are preserved this is logged in a daily single line WARNING message.

 **Key: "automated_dampening_similar_peak"**